104 West Main Street, Warrenton, MO, 63383 / Cake artist: Patty Spellman

 Cake placement date: April 29

 Where is the cake now?: The cake was donated to the Cakelovers collection in early 2015.
-It has been displayed in several places in the area (even making a comeback to Warrenton for its ‘Hell On Wheels – Railroad Days’ festival), and it now sits outside Urban Eats (3301 Meramec St., St. Louis, MO, 63118).
-(October 2017)
+It has been displayed in several places in the area (even making a comeback to Warrenton for its ‘Hell On Wheels – Railroad Days’ festival), and it currently sits at Cherokee Street.
+(September 2019)

 Notes: This was one of the western-most cakes in the region.
 The cake paid tribute to the city’s nickname ‘City of all seasons’, and it had scenes from all four seasons!
 The cake’s artist, Patty Spellman, is an art teacher at Rosati-Kain High School.
 Her theme was to celebrate many of her lifelong seasonal memories of St. Louis.